benjaminspak/301-Days-Of-Code/log.md

 Today's progress: I could not code for two days as my computer internet was down.
 But today, I achieved a lot by passing 11 tests out of the total 29 tests for the project, Congratulations to me as I am now on the right track,,,,,Not yet able to pass the other tests yet...

+## Log 30

+### Day 31: [7th June 2020]

+Today's progress: I have completed 50% of my pomodoro clock project, should be able to finish it soon ...